faq

 • You will waive your right to read your letter

-(Adapted from Benjamin Mako Hill)
+(partially adapted from Benjamin Mako Hill)